 AIA is the voice of the architectural profession and a resource for its 90,000 members in service to society.
 IAM Lab is in early partnership with the AIA to develop an introductory neuroaesthetics training program for architects to equip them with key knowledge and resources on the role of architecture in health, wellbeing and learning.

 IAM Lab partners with APA Division 10, the Society for Psychology of Aesthetics, Creativity and the Arts to promote neuroaesthetics research and practice in the APA community.
-Joint efforts include conference sessions and a forthcoming research anthology.
+Joint efforts include conference sessions and participation on the APA’s Interdivisional COVID-19 Task Force.

-IAM Lab has partnered with the Aspen Institute’s Health, Medicine and Society Program to develop a global field-building initiative called the NeuroArts Blueprint.
+IAM Lab has partnered with the Aspen Institute’s Health, Medicine & Society Program to develop a global field-building initiative called the NeuroArts Blueprint.
+The NeuroArts Blueprint is on a mission to bring the arts into the mainstream of medicine and public health.
+In 2021, the initiative published a five-year action plan to cultivate the field by elevating research, practice, education, funding, leadership, policy and communications.

 Brain Futures provides rigorous and unbiased information about advances in brain health and cutting-edge care that is transforming patient outcomes.
 IAM Lab partners with Brain Futures to examine integrative health and wellbeing through the lens of digital technology and the arts with a goal of developing alternative interventions and bringing them into the mainstream.